 - Sales Pipeline Analysis

 What is a sales pipeline?

-Every opportunity will move through your sales pipeline at a different rate depending on their level of interest, urgency, how much research they've already done, etc.
+Each prospect moves through the sales pipeline at a different rate based on their level of interest, urgency, and amount of research they've done on a product or service.

-Certain prospects may even skip stages in your pipeline — for example, if a buyer proactively introduces you to the budget authority before you've asked, you'd move the deal straight from "initial connect" to "meeting with the decision-maker."
+Some prospects may even skip stages.
+For example, suppose an excited buyer reaches out through a referral and proactively introduces you to the budget authority before you ask.
+In that case, you'd move the deal straight from "initial connect" to "meeting with the decision-maker."

 Sales Pipeline vs. Sales Forecast

 People often confuse "sales pipelines" with "sales forecasts," but they have different meanings.